tomdoyoon/The-Green-Card-US-Immigration-Employment/README.md

 # The-Green-Card-US-Immigration-Employment-Project
-Using statistical analysis and machine learning models to learn more about permanent immigration through employment.
+Using data cleansing, natural language preprocessing, feature engineering, unique identifier engineering, normalization techniques, anomly and outlier detection, statistical analysis, and machine learning models to learn more about permanent immigration through employment.

 Feel free to read the full report in my repository titled, The Green Card: A Pathway To Living And Working In The U.S., to further explore my methodology, analysis, and conclusions.